-Budgeted cost: £9000
+Budgeted cost: £8,500

 Activity Evidence that supports this approach Challenge number(s) addressed Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
 This will be delivered with training from RWI including use of the Fresh Start program.
 Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils.
 Online Subscription films sent home.
-EEF Phonics 1 WELLCOMM Early intervention is known to close the attainment gap between disadvantaged children and their more affluent peers.
+EEF Phonics Staff costing for 1-1 RWI across the year - £8,000 1 WELLCOMM Early intervention is known to close the attainment gap between disadvantaged children and their more affluent peers.
 This will be run by class teachers so will be embedded into everyday practice.
 WELCOMM is the complete speech and language toolkit, from screening to intervention.
+2

-Delayed language skills lead to under- performance later in life, yet many primary school children have unidentified speech and language difficulties.
-2 Engaging with the National Tutoring Programme to provide tuition in small groups planned and monitored by the class teacher whose education has been Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind in small groups: EEF Small group tuition 1,4
+Delayed language skills lead to under- performance later in life, yet many primary school children have unidentified speech and language difficulties. -- --- --